dsa-org/onboarding/docs/DeveloperOnboarding.md

 - Subject: `StatLink GitHub Request`
 - Message: `Please invite me to the dsa and dsa-frontend repositories.`

-Once you are given access to the repositories, you can start with these readmes:
+Once you are given access to the repositories, you can start onboarding to each of our applications:

 ### dsa

-Go to `/docs/TableOfContents.md`
+Go to `/docs/README.md`

 ### dsa-frontend